-Woodstock 50 festival: Watkins Glen terminates site license
+Woodstock 50 in doubt but organizers say in talks with venue

 WATKINS GLEN, N.Y.
+(AP) — The fate of the Woodstock 50 festival was unclear Monday when the host of the event pulled out, but organizers said they were in talks with another venue.

-(AP) — The fate of the Woodstock 50 festival was cast further into doubt Monday afternoon when Watkins Glen International announced it’s not hosting the anniversary event.
+The festival has faced a series of setbacks, and the latest came Monday afternoon, when Watkins Glen International announced it’s not hosting the anniversary event in August.

 Watkins Glen issued a two-sentence statement saying it had terminated the site license for the upstate New York festival “pursuant to provisions of the contract.”

-A representative of the festival said a comment will be issued soon.

-The festival scheduled Aug.
-16-18 has faced a series of setbacks.
-Financial backer Amplifi Live announced April 29 it was canceling the festival and took back about $18 million, the remains of the $49 million it had put in.
-Production company Superfly soon dropped out after tangling with organizers over how many people the Watkins Glen auto racing site could accommodate.
+Financial backer Amplifi Live announced in April it was canceling the festival and took back about $18 million — the remains of the $49 million it had put in.
+Production company Superfly soon dropped out after tangling with organizers over how many people the Watkins Glen site could accommodate.

 Woodstock co-founder and 50th anniversary festival organizer Michael Lang filed a lawsuit against the investor and insisted the show was still on.
 A judge ruled May 16 that Amplifi, an arm of Japan-based marketing firm Dentsu, couldn’t singlehandedly call off the show but also doesn’t have to put the $18 million back into it while the dispute headed to arbitration.